Argan Oil: A Moroccan Must For Hair Loss!

 The anti-inflammatory, toxin-kicking powerhouse that is argan oil also helps to prevent scalp conditions like dandruff, psoriasis and seborrheic dermatitis that can occur from environmental damage.

-3. Nourishes Hair After Styling or Colouring Damage
+3. Nourishes Hair After Styling or Coloring Damage

-FYI: That fatty layer also comes in handy if you colour your hair or use heat treatments to style it (which, in a very weird turn of phrase, can apparently cause “weathering of the hair shaft”).
+FYI: That fatty layer also comes in handy if you have color treated hair or use heat treatments, which can dry out and damage the hair shaft.

-Luckily, argan oil’s medium-chain fatty acids offer protection to prevent damage – and if it’s too late for that, contains nourishing keratin to restore your hair back to its optimal condition.
+Luckily, argan oil’s medium-chain fatty acids offer protection to prevent damage – and if it’s too late for that, it contains nourishing keratin to restore your hair health.
 Like in this 2013 study, which showed that when argan oil was applied to Caucasian hair, it “decreased the damage caused to hair by the coloring process.”

 4. Prevents Dry Hair, Breakage and Hair Loss

-These essential fatty acids and nutrients work to minimize cuticle damage and boost follicle health – while that fatty layer I mentioned earlier protects your hair from everyday damage.
+These essential fatty acids and nutrients work to minimize cuticle damage and boost follicle health.
 So with all of the moisturizing, anti-inflammatory and nourishing properties of argan oil, your scalp can stay in great condition.

 The great thing about argan oil is that it’s able to penetrate the hair’s outermost layer with all of this vitamin goodness – meaning that it can hydrate it from within (while preventing breakage).

-With less breakage and fewer split ends, argan oil can therefore help to prevent hair loss – giving you stronger, thicker and fuller hair instead.
+With less breakage and fewer split ends, argan oil can therefore help to prevent hair loss – giving you stronger and thicker hair instead.
 Nice one.

 1) Moroccanoil Light Treatment

-Moroccanoil is one of the most popular argan oils on the market.
-And this light version – formulated especially for fine or light-colored hair – gets an even higher rating on Amazon.
+Moroccanoil is one of the most popular argan oils on the market – it’s one of the top hair care products on Amazon, in fact.
+It also has this light version – formulated especially for fine or light-colored hair .

 Those with white or grey hair, which you might notice if your alopecia patches are filling in, will probably prefer this light version over other argan oils.
 You can use the oil on wet or dry hair for added shine and reduced frizz or rub a little into the ends to keep your blowout style for longer.
 Just a pump or two is all you need for silky, tangle-free locks.